iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorCore/grantAccess.md

 ::: tip

-You may authorize all apps to use the protected data by setting this to **0x00000000000000000000000000000000000000**
+You may authorize a specific app or a whitelist of apps to use the protected data.

+iExec uses the ENS `web3mail.apps.iexec.eth` for the latest version of the Web3Mail decentralized application.

-iExec maintains a whitelist for the Web3Mail decentralized application.
+iExec also maintains a whitelist for the Web3Mail decentralized application.
 Granting access to this whitelist allows use of an email `protectedData` with all versions of the Web3Mail application, ensuring you only have to grant this access once.
-The ETH address for this whitelist is **0x00000000000C2E074eC69A0dFb2997BA6C7d2e1e**
+The ETH address for this whitelist is **0x781482C39CcE25546583EaC4957Fb7Bf04C277D2**.

 :::